worldviewer/scaling/README.md

 You've got a blocking thread.

+> "An example of synchronous, blocking operations is how some web servers like ones in Java or PHP handle IO or network requests.
+If your code reads from a file or the database, your code "blocks" everything after it from executing.
+In that period, your machine is holding onto memory and processing time for a thread that isn't doing anything.

+> In order to cater other requests while that thread has stalled depends on your software.
+What most server software do is spawn more threads to cater the additional requests.
+This requires more memory consumed and more processing." (http://stackoverflow.com/questions/10570246/what-is-non-blocking-or-asynchronous-i-o-in-node-js)

 Your backend I/O accesses need to be asynchronous, non-blocking.
 What that means is that when you make a request to your (unavoidably slow) disk, your server does not sit there and wait for the response.
 It instead simply registers a callback in a queue of asynchronous callbacks.

 <p align="center">